What is Inventory Replenishment & Why it is Important?

 How to optimise your inventory replenishment strategy

+Inventory replenishment is more than just reordering goods to use in assemblies or as stock.
 To best benefit your business, you must procure and manage suppliers that are a great fit for your business.

-This means: Researching and comparing various suppliers.
+Researching and comparing various suppliers.

 Negotiating supplier contracts that are most beneficial to your business and clearly outline the process for mitigating problems that may arise.